Last updated on January 25th, 2026 at 08:33 am

 Check-out until: 11:00 (11 am)

-But if you’re looking for a hotel in Tokyo of historic significance and not be totally boring, then check out my 5 favorite hotels in Asakusa!
+If you’re looking for a hotel in Tokyo with historic significance and a unique vibe, check out my 5 favorite hotels in Asakusa!

 FIVE BEST HOTELS IN ASAKUSA FOR FIRST TIME VISITORS

-With 37,000,000 people living in Tokyo finding a quiet neighborhood that is not boring seems impossible.
-That’s why I’m recommending Asakusa to you if you like an area with less people but not far from any tourist attractions.
+With 37,000,000 people living in Tokyo, finding a quiet neighborhood that is not boring seems impossible.
+That’s why I’m recommending Asakusa to you if you prefer a more tranquil area that’s still close to popular tourist spots.

 5 Reasons Why You’ll Love Staying in Asakusa for Your First Visit to Japan

-1. Asakusa is the best area to find budget hostels in Tokyo.
-I highly recommend this area for all budget travelers searching for hostels are hotel rooms that are slightly roomier.
+- Asakusa is the best area to find budget hostels in Tokyo.
+I highly recommend this area for budget travelers looking for hostels or slightly roomier hotel rooms.

-2. Sensoji and its surroundings are one of the most recognizable Buddhist temples of Asakusa.
-Surrounding this beautiful temple built in the 7th century
+- Sensoji and its surroundings are one of the most recognizable Buddhist temples of Asakusa.
+Surrounding this beautiful temple, built in the 7th century

-4. Asakusa is an amazing neighborhood in Tokyo to explore on foot.
-You can walk from Sensoji temple, to Sumida River and down to iconic Tokyo Skytree.
-For a fun treat and peek at how Tokyo looked forty years ago take a walk along Asakusa Underground Street.
+- Asakusa is a fantastic neighborhood in Tokyo to explore on foot.
+You can walk from the Sensoji temple to the Sumida River and down to the iconic Tokyo Skytree.
+For a fun treat and peek at how Tokyo looked forty years ago, take a walk along Asakusa Underground Street.

-5. Food is a do not miss in Asakusa.
+- Food is a must-see in Asakusa.
+The downside is that the food is priced higher.
 Many small stores sell all sorts of sweet and savory foods.
 Remember, it’s not polite to walk and eat.
 So enjoy your newfound snacks near the shops you bought from.

-Asakusa is the second district I’ve stayed the most in Tokyo and here are five hotels in Asakusa I know you’ll enjoy for your first trip to Tokyo.
+Asakusa is the second district I’ve stayed in the most in Tokyo, and here are five hotels in Asakusa I know you’ll enjoy for your first trip to Tokyo.

 ASAKUSA (浅草) Best Hotels in Asakusa